deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Knapped Stone/!KS Summary/Acknowledgements and Dedication.md

 ##### Those pertaining to the realm of Ardur:
 Duarte, a friend and mentor when it comes to TTRPGs;
-Zanoni, a creative mind that always helped me with my designs;
 Neto, for forcibly being one of my guinea pigs when testing this system.

 ##### Those pertaining to the Star Weavers: